zavolanlab/mirflowz/README.md

 ```

 > **NOTE:** Check back in the installation section to find more information on
-> how to run the workflows on your HPC system.
+> how to run the workflow on your HPC system.
 Although we do provide a
-> workflow runner to execute the workflows locally (`run_workflow_local.sh`) on
+> workflow runner to execute the workflow locally (`run_workflow_local.sh`) on
 > your laptop or desktop machine, we recommend against that for real-world
-> data, as the resources requirements for running the workflows are very high
+> data, as the resources requirements for running the workflow are very high
 > (can be >50 Gigs of memory!).

 After successful execution of the workflow, results and logs will be found in